Georgia national rugby union team: Notable former players

 Mamuka Gorgodze – Switched to rugby from basketball aged 17.
 His first club was Lelo in the Georgian Top League, he was soon selected for the Georgia national team and made his debut in 2003 against Spain, at the age of just 18 and not long after he started playing rugby.
 However he was not selected for Georgia's first appearance at the 2003 Rugby World Cup later that year.
 In 2004 he became a regular fixture for the Georgia side.
-He was a regular in the Georgia side though and was selected for the 2007 Rugby World Cup, and started three of Georgia's four matches at the World Cup, being one of Georgia's star players.
-Gorgodze became a success as flanker during this season, and halfway through the season French newspaper L'Équipe commented that he improved his technique and became a mobile and unstoppable player.
+He was selected for the 2007 Rugby World Cup, and started three of Georgia's four matches at the World Cup, being one of Georgia's star players.
+Gorgodze became a success as flanker during this season, and halfway through the season French newspaper L'Équipe commented that he had improved his technique and become a mobile and unstoppable player.
 Gorgodze played a big role in Montpellier finishing the 2010–11 Top 14 season as runners up.
 At the end of the season L'Équipe named him as the best foreigner in the league.
 He was selected for the Georgia squad for the 2011 Rugby World Cup and played all the Georgia matches, being named man of the match in two matches, against England and Romania.